This page was printed on:

 Contacting the donor family

-- Timing for this letter will vary by transplant center or OPO.
+- Timing for this letter will vary by transplant hospital or OPO.

-- Do not include any personal or identifying information.
+- Do not include any personal or identifying details.
 Use ﬁrst names only.

 - Share a story about how your child is doing.
 Tell the donor family about how your child’s health has improved with their generous donation of the gift of life.

-- Most centers ask you to include a photo of your child.
+- Most hospitals ask you to include a photo of your child.

 Caring for your child through the ages